-Looking for ideas on what to make with patterns in Design Space?
-There are a ton of great digital papers, backgrounds and patterns available online, so let’s talk about how to upload patterns and use pattern fill in Cricut Design Space and explore the options of what to make with them once they’re there.
+Let’s talk about how to upload patterns and use pattern fill in Cricut Design Space and explore the options of what to make with them once they’re there.

 I love using digital papers as patterns and backgrounds because they almost always come in a coordinated set.
-You don’t have to look for an existing, ready to buy scrapbook paper set to get the custom look you want.
+You don’t have to look for an existing, ready-to-buy scrapbook paper set to get the custom look you want.

 Creative Fabrica for Cricut Patterns